 One of the first hurdles breastfeeding mums encounter with a new baby is cluster feeding and, particularly if you don’t know what it is, you might find it concerning when it happens to your baby, and chances are it will.

-Simply put, cluster feeding is frequent, or even constant, feeding over a period of time.
+Simply put, cluster feeding is frequent, or even constant, feeding over a period of time- usually back to back.
+A baby who was previously content with normally spaced out feedings will now want to constantly latch and feed, and often times cries when removed.
 It often happens for two to four hours in the evenings but can occur at any time during the day or night.
 Your baby may act fussy and seem hungry again right after you’ve fed her, which can be very frustrating to you.

 One of the worst things about cluster feeding is that it can really knock your confidence as a new mum, especially if ill advised friends and relatives try to persuade you that your baby is cluster feeding because your milk is not sufficient and you should offer formula or other supplements.
 Actually, supplementing is one of the worst things you can do because it tells your body to make less milk, and the point of cluster feeding is to boost your milk supply.